w3flow/javascript-interview-questions-answers/README.md

-Welcome to the JavaScript Interview Questions & Answers repository!
+# Welcome to the JavaScript Interview Questions & Answers repository!

 This repository is a comprehensive collection of JavaScript interview questions and answers designed to help you prepare for your next tech interview.
 Whether you're a beginner or an experienced developer, you'll find valuable insights and resources to sharpen your JavaScript skills and boost your confidence.

-What's Inside
+## What's Inside

-Detailed Q&A: In-depth questions and answers covering all aspects of JavaScript.
+- Detailed Q&A: In-depth questions and answers covering all aspects of JavaScript.
-Concept Explanations: Clear explanations of fundamental and advanced JavaScript concepts.
+- Concept Explanations: Clear explanations of fundamental and advanced JavaScript concepts.
-Code Examples: Practical examples to help you understand and apply JavaScript concepts.
+- Code Examples: Practical examples to help you understand and apply JavaScript concepts.
-Interview Tips: Best practices and tips for acing your JavaScript interviews.
+- Interview Tips: Best practices and tips for acing your JavaScript interviews.

-How to Use
+## How to Use

-Browse through the questions and answers to study and understand key JavaScript topics.
+- Browse through the questions and answers to study and understand key JavaScript topics.
-Use the code examples to practice and solidify your knowledge.
+- Use the code examples to practice and solidify your knowledge.
-Follow the interview tips to improve your interview performance.
+- Follow the interview tips to improve your interview performance.

-Contributing
+## Contributing

 We welcome contributions!
 If you have any JavaScript interview questions or answers that you'd like to share, please feel free to open an issue or submit a pull request.

 Happy coding and good luck with your interviews!

+---

+# Table of Contents

 | No. | Title                                              | Show Answer                                                                                           |
 | --- | -------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |